IsaacWild/weatherApp/README.md

 # weatherApp

 This is my weather app for the Odin project.
+Please see the hosted site here - https://weatherappisaac.netlify.app/

 ## Description